Ghitado/vaccination-manager-frontend/README.md

 - **Dual Language Support:** Native support for **English (EN)** and **Portuguese (PT-BR)**.
 - **Instant Toggle:** Users can switch languages instantly without reloading the page, persisting their preference via LocalStorage.

+### Server Warm-up (Cold Start)

+- **User-Friendly Waiting:** Since the backend is on a free tier, it "sleeps" after inactivity.
+I added a dedicated modal that keeps the user informed while the server wakes up, instead of showing a generic error.

 ---

 ## How to Run